freqtrade/freqtrade/docs/hyperopt.md

 !!!
 Hint "Guards and Triggers"
     Technically, there is no difference between Guards and Triggers.
     However, this guide will make this distinction to make it clear that signals should not be "sticking".
     Sticking signals are signals that are active for multiple candles.
-This can lead into buying a signal late (right before the signal disappears - which means that the chance of success is a lot lower than right at the beginning).
+This can lead into entering a signal late (right before the signal disappears - which means that the chance of success is a lot lower than right at the beginning).

 Hyper-optimization will, for each epoch round, pick one trigger and possibly multiple guards.